Facebook board's Trump decision could have wider impacts

 In its first rulings, the panel overturned four out of five decisions by the social network to take down questionable material.
 It ordered Facebook to restore posts by users that the company said broke standards on adult nudity, hate speech, or dangerous individuals.

-'Facebook set the rules, are judge, jury and executioner and control their own appeals court and their own Supreme Court.
-The decisions they make have an impact on our democracies, national security and biosecurity and cannot be left to their own in house theatre of the absurd,' said Imran Ahmed, CEO Center for Countering Digital Hate, a nonprofit critical of Facebook.
-'Whatever the judgement tomorrow, this whole fiasco shows why we need democratic regulation of Big Tech."
+"Facebook set the rules, are judge, jury and executioner and control their own appeals court and their own Supreme Court.
+The decisions they make have an impact on our democracies, national security and biosecurity and cannot be left to their own in house theater of the absurd," said Imran Ahmed, CEO Center for Countering Digital Hate, a nonprofit critical of Facebook.
+"Whatever the judgment tomorrow, this whole fiasco shows why we need democratic regulation of Big Tech."

 Associated Press Writer Jill Colvin contributed to this story.